 Is this course right for you?

-This course is most suited to management level professionals and post-graduate academics with energy, business, financial, economic and engineering backgrounds, but anyone interested in developing their knowledge, expanding their skill set and/or enhancing their professional development may apply.
+This course is expertly calibrated to meet the needs of management-level professionals and post-graduate academics with energy, business, financial, economic and engineering backgrounds.
+However, enrolments are welcomed from anyone interested in developing their knowledge, expanding their skillset and/or enhancing their professional development.